Suspect named in killing of Mississippi officer at station

 Biloxi Police Chief John Miller said earlier Monday that the suspect, then still unidentified, "seemed a bit nonchalant" as he walked around.
 Miller has turned the case over to the neighboring Gulfport Police Department, saying it was better to have an outside agency investigate the death of one of Biloxi's own officers.

-At a news conference Monday evening, Gulfport Police spokesman Sgt.
+Gulfport Police spokesman Sgt.
 James Griffin said investigators had determined Atkinson's identity through tips and interviews during the day.

 "This isn't over.
-He is not in custody," said Gulfport Police Chief Leonard Papania, addressing reporters.
+He is not in custody," said Gulfport Police Chief Leonard Papania, addressing reporters at the news conference Monday evening.
 He said of Atkinson: "He is a genuine threat to this community."

 Asked if Atkinson had a criminal record, Papania said "there's nothing that would indicate this," later describing the shooting as "a sick and deliberate act."